Poor turnout in Mt Albert but Labour gratified

 She campaigned well and connected well with the people in the electorate.
 She was new to her constituents but people in Mt Albert appeared comfortable voting for her.

-As Labour Party Leader Andrew Little said following her victory, “Jacinda put their concerns at the forefront of her work at a time when it has never been more important for a government to deal with problems like the housing crisis, health care underfunding and the multiple challenges facing schools to deliver better education results for our children.
+As Labour Party Leader Andrew Little said following her victory, “Jacinda put their concerns at the forefront of her work at a time when it has never been more important for a government to deal with problems like the housing crisis, health care underfunding and the multiple challenges facing schools to deliver better education results for our children,” he said.

 However, it was surprising that the voter turnout was just 29.9%, accounting for 13,715 votes in a constituency with 45,865 voters registered until yesterday.